peterschlosser/DataTablesCoreMVCEntity/DataTablesCoreMVCEntity/README.md

    * DataTables 1.10.16
    * DataTables.Net for Bootstrap 2.1.1

    This guide presumes Bootstrap and jQuery are installed, and the appropriate stylesheets and javascript are already included by Views/Shared/_Layout.cshtml.
+This is typically the case when creating new ASP.NET Core MVC Web Applications in VS2017.

 2. Create a DataTables View using Customers.cshtml as a guide.
 Note key components of this View.cshtml file:
    * References to the datatables.net-bs stylesheet